 Andrew Beggs is a Clinical Lecturer in General Surgery in the School of Cancer Sciences, University of Birmingham.
 He currently holds a Wellcome Trust Postdoctoral Fellowship for Clinician Scientists.

-His major research interests include colorectal cancer biology and he has published articles in The Lancet, Gut, Journal of Pathology and PLoS Genetics.
+His major research interests include colorectal cancer biology and translational medicine.
+He has published articles in The Lancet, Gut, Journal of Pathology and PLoS Genetics.
 He collaborated in writing the European consensus guidelines for the management of Peutz-Jeghers syndrome.

-Andrew has been awarded grant funding from Cancer Research UK, Mason Medical Research Foundation, Peel Medical Research Trust & St Georges Hospital Charity.
+Andrew has been awarded grant funding from Wellcome Trust, Illumina UK, Cancer Research UK, Mason Medical Research Foundation, Peel Medical Research Trust & St Georges Hospital Charity.

 Clinical Lecturer in General Surgery

 PhD Cancer Genetics, 2012

 BSc(Hons) Radiological Sciences (i), 2000

 Andrew qualified from Guy’s, Kings & St. Thomas’ Hospitals School of Medicine, Kings College London in 2003 with distinction.
 His interest in academia started early, having completed a BSc in Radiological Sciences at Kings College London where he carried out early research into the use of standardised uptake values (SUV) in 18-fluorodeoxyglucose Positron Emission Tomography (18FDG-PET) in quantifying malignant potential in tumours.